TerrainBento/terrainbento/README.md

 ## A quick example

-The following is the code needed to run the Basic model.
+The following is all the code needed to run the Basic model.
+There are a few different options available to create a model, here we will create one from a file-like object.
+The string will contain the same information as a YAML style input file that specifies the model construction and run.

 ```python
 from terrainbento import Basic